JPWetstein/fontaine/README.md

 ## Drawing methods

-You can use any of the methods from [here](http://www.w3schools.com/tags/ref_canvas.asp) and they will work pretty much how you\'d expect, with a couple exceptions (see **Exceptions and Issues**).
-Most of the time, you simply can directly use a \'rubyfied\' version of the same method.
+You can use any of the methods from [here](http://www.w3schools.com/tags/ref_canvas.asp) and they will work pretty much how you'd expect, with a couple exceptions (see **Exceptions and Issues**).
+Most of the time, you simply can directly use a 'rubyfied' version of the same method.
 For example, instead of calling @canvas.fillRect(), you call @canvas.fill_rect.
-The other major exception is that rather than setting canvas attributes with \'=\', you\'ll simply use a method of the same name (canvas.fill_style("#FF0000"), not canvas.fill_style = "#FF0000")
+The other major exception is that rather than setting canvas attributes with '=', you'll simply use a method of the same name (canvas.fill_style("#FF0000"), not canvas.fill_style = "#FF0000")

 ## Exceptions and Issues

-Any "Drawing" method that returns an attribute doesn\'t "really" give you the attribute.
+Any "Drawing" method that returns an attribute doesn't "really" give you the attribute.
 It returns the value of the attribute from the last time you changed it from the ruby Canvas object.
 In other words, if I call

     @canvas.fill_style("blue")